Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On proto-billiards maps and Poincar e return maps

 In the case of nildivergent $v$, we have $\Theta := v \rfloor \Omega$, where $\Omega$ is a $v$-invariant volume form.
 Assuming that a diffeomorphism $\tau : \d_1^+X(v) \to \d_1^-X(v)$ admits a lifting $\tilde\tau: N \to N$ so that $\tilde\tau^\ast(\Omega) = -\Omega$ and $\tilde\tau_\ast(v) = -v$ and employing Lemma \ref{lem2.3}, we get

 in $N$.
 So $B_{v, \tau}$ preserves the measure $\mu_\Theta$ on $\d_1^+X(v)$, and hence the return property follows. \end{proof}

-In the sections to come, we will strive to construct the involution $\tau$, subject to (\ref{tau}), for the geodesic vector field $v^g$ on the tangent spherical fibration $SM \to M$ with a compact Riemannian manifold $(M, g)$ for the base.
+In the sections to come, we will strive to construct involutions $\tau$, subject to (\ref{tau}), for the geodesic vector field $v^g$ on the tangent spherical fibration $SM \to M$ with a compact Riemannian manifold $(M, g)$ for the base.